Trow-Registry/trow/docker/README.md

 To run tests, use the `build.sh` script or `Dockerfile.test` image (tests will run as part of the build).

-Once issues related to TLS libraries have been resolved, a minimal build based on a scratch image will be added.

 ## Mulitplatform Builds

 There are several ways to produce multiplatform builds with Docker: